 How blogging changed my life

-- I soon found out that blogging meant I could write about our adventures and our days out in Western Australia sharing what I found out about this amazing region to help others discover its attractions too.
-Not only was I promoting the region, but soon I received feedback that people found my posts on ZigaZag, my travel blog, helpful and interesting.
+I soon found out that blogging meant I could write about our adventures and our days out in Western Australia and soon I received feedback that people found my posts on ZigaZag, my travel blog, helpful and interesting.

-- It’s offered an outlet to share photographs of gorgeous places, and given me a new passion, to improve my photography.
+It’s offered an outlet to share my photography, and given me a new passion, to improve my photography.

 Yep, from small things, bigger things grow.